 - How Now Dairy whose mission is to rid the world of Bobby Calves.
 Here they explain how ‘kind milk’ is starting a revolution.

 - Elgaar Farms – a biodynamic farm in Tasmania (see organic standards, and biodynamic standards).
 See Elgaar Farms response to our email as to their Animal Welfare practices.

 - Barambah Organics, based in Queensland, who have a policy that involves keeping all bobby calves.

 Of course a great option to avoid the many issues associated with dairy farming is to go dairy free.
 If you’re thinking about going vegan, remember to pay special attention to getting enough iron, calcium, vitamin D, and vitamin B12 in your diet.
 Here’s some product alternatives from Animals Australia.

 I heard product 'X' product contains palm oil.
-Why do they still get a tick?
+Why do they not receive a criticism for this?

 Due to inadequate labeling laws and a lack of comprehensive information on which products contain palm oil, we don’t give criticisms for palm oil use.

 It is not always easy to identify products with palm oil.
 Under Food Standards Australia New Zealand requirements, it is sufficient to have vegetable oil in the list of ingredients on the packet, even though the product contains palm oil.
 As a rule of thumb, if the saturated fat content is about 50%, there is a good chance that the vegetable oil will in fact be palm oil.